 What size bar comes with the Husqvarna 120?

 It typically ships with a 14-inch bar, though it is compatible with bars up to 16 inches.
-For optimal performance, we recommend sticking with the 14-inch setup.
+For optimal performance, we recommend sticking with the 14-inch setup, especially when cutting hardwoods.

 Does it require a specific fuel mix?

 The Husqvarna 120 requires a 50:1 gas-to-oil ratio.
-We highly recommend using Husqvarna’s pre-mixed XP® fuel to extend the life of the engine seals and maintain the warranty.
+We highly recommend using Husqvarna's pre-mixed XP fuel to extend engine seal life and maintain warranty coverage.

 Can I use this saw for professional logging?

-No. The Husqvarna 120 is a “Casual” or “Residential” grade saw.
-For professional use or heavy farm work, you should look at the Husqvarna 500-series or the Stihl MS 311.
+No. The Husqvarna 120 is a residential-grade saw.
+For professional use or heavy farm work, look at the Husqvarna 500-series or professional XP models.